Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

 - As a user of this site , I want to easily navigate the site across all pages
 - As a user of this site , I want to be able to understand the history of this foundation
 - As a user of this site , I want to know or get familier with the founders about their motivations to start this foundation
-- As a user of this site , I want to know mission and vission of Foundation
+- As a user of this site , I want to know mission and vision of Foundation
 - As a user of this site, I want inspiration and ideas on what I can do to make a difference to someone's life by doing small help
 - As a user of this site, I want to easily Join or Sign-Up as a member
 - As a user of this site, I want to be able to donate for the good acts of this foundation